Ponnu Vilayum Bhoomi: Plot

 Nagan is a farmer who owns a fertile farming land in Vayalur.
 Nagan is an honest and hardworking person who considers his farming land as his temple.
 Though the land is fertile, at times the yield is not so good.
 He has a son called Nallaan who is a brave and fearless young lad.
 Nagan decides to marry Nallaan to a girl called Muthamma.
 She is a pretty girl who works as a house maid in the house of a rich man called Balakotinathar.
 Her father has left her in that position and had run away to Malaysia.
 Nagan had to borrow money from the rich man Balakotinathar for the wedding ceremony of Nallaan and Muthamma.
-As the days pass by, Nallaan and Muthamma are blessed with a son.
+As the days pass by, Nallaan and Muthamma have a son.
 They name him Inban.
 Nagan is unable to settle the loan.
 Balakotinathar threatens to sue the family.
 So, the family decides to abandon the village and migrate to Chennai in search of employment.
 They hand over their properties in lieu of the loan.
 Nallan tells Balakotinathar that he will pay the balance money some day and recover the land.
 Balakotinathar's benevolent wife gives them an amount of money for them to survive in Chennai.
 However, when the family arrives in Chennai some cheaters take all their money.
 Left with nothing the family gets dissipated.
 The child gets lost.
 Nallaan goes away in search of earning money.
 Muthamma and Nagan are left alone.
 How the family is reunited and recovers their land forms the rest of the story.